 If any portion of your property falls seaward of the setback line, talk with someone in the DHEC permitting section before beginning construction.
 Failure to do so may result in a fine and/or the removal of the structure at the property owner’s expense.

 The Folly Beach Exception

 Folly Beach in Charleston County is the only exception to this rule.
 The Charleston Harbor jetties, a federal project built in the late 1800s, are a major contributing factor of erosion on Folly Beach.
 To compensate property owners for their loss, the General Assembly set Folly Beach’s baseline along the beach’s erosion control structures.
-There is no setback on Folly Beach, thus the state's jurisdiction is seaward of the baseline only.
+There is no setback area on Folly Beach, thus the state's jurisdiction is seaward of the baseline, except in cases where the beaches critical area extends landward of the baseline.
 To see where the baseline and setback lines fall on a particular property, contact DHEC-OCRM.
 (Top)

 DHEC is mandated by the Beachfront Management Act (48-39-280-C) to review the position of the beachfront baseline and 40-year setback line, the state's beachfront jurisdictional lines, every 8 to 10 years.
 Currently, DHEC is reviewing lines for the 2008-2010 review cycle.
 (Top)

 State beachfront jurisdictional lines are determined depending on the classification of the beach zone: